DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 >
 > PAL devices consisted of a small PROM (programmable read-only memory) core and additional output logic used to implement particular desired logic functions with few components.

-This PROM is used to implement a programmable logic plane that routes the signal present on input pins (and on the feedbacks from the outputs) to the output logic macrocells.
+This PROM is used to implement a programmable logic plane that routes the signals present on input pins (and the feedbacks from the outputs) to the output macrocells.

 This plane is arranged in a **fixed-OR, programmable-AND** configuration,  and is used to implement a binary logic equation for every output pin in the form of **sum-of-products**.

-In short, PAL chips programmable content can be defined as a set of equation like the following:
+In short, PAL chips programmable content can be defined as a set of equations like the following:

 ```text
 /o13 = /i9 & /i11 & o17 +